 2) Place the lentils in a large saucepan of cold water.
 Bring the water just to the boil over high heat.
 Carefully drain the boiling water and rinse the lentils.

-3) Meanwhile, in a heavy large saucepan over medium heat, bring the broth to the boil.
+3) Meanwhile, in a heavy large saucepan over medium heat, bring the to the boil.
 Add the rice and return the liquid to the boil.
 Decrease the heat to low, cover the rice, and gently simmer without stirring for 10 minutes.

 4) Stir in the lentils, onion, carrot, and celery.
 Cover and continue cooking without stirring until the rice and lentils are tender and the liquid is absorbed, about 30 minutes longer.
 Turn off the heat.